case-contract-testing/example-extractor/README.md

 By using `example-extractor`, you can easily maintain and manage code examples for documentation purposes, ensuring that your examples are always up-to-date with your source code.

+### Clearing the examples directory

+Since we want the examples to be fresh each time, example-extractor expects an empty directory.
+To help you remember this, it will fail if it tries to overwrite an example.

+We recommend clearing out your examples directory each time using something like [rimraf](https://www.npmjs.com/package/rimraf).

 ## Usage

 ```sh